-The value of a manager has often been underrated.
-New work philosophies have emerged over the years that often praise a company’s success on a handful of work superstars, and technology geniuses, and would relegate the role of management to a non-value add and unnecessary burden.
+The value of a manager is often underrated.
+New philosophies have emerged over the years that often attribute a company’s success to a handful of work superstars and technology geniuses, and would relegate the role of management to a non-value-add and even an unnecessary burden!

 Elon Musk was also heard expressing similar frustrations regarding managers in a letter to all his employees in late 2017: “There are two schools of thought about how information should flow.
 By far the most common way is chain of command, which means that you always flow communication through your manager.
 The problem with this approach is that, while it enhances the power of the manager, it fails to serve the company.”

-In an effort, to innovate on every front, these progressive companies, often informally adopted or drew inspiration from the “lattice organization” as defined by W.L.
-Gore that lacks “assigned or assumed authority”.
-Companies such as Pivotal Labs, Zappos, W.L.
-Gore, claim to work under such management models.
+In an effort to innovate, progressive companies often informally adopted or drew inspiration from the “lattice organization”.
+W.L.
+Gore defined this as any system that lacks assigned authority, and instead relies on direct person-to-person communication and individual commitments.
+Companies such as Pivotal Labs, Zappos, and W.L.
+Gore itself, claim to work under such management models.

-At BetterManager, we coach managers using the management model derived from these Google studies, as well as Harvard Business School, Gallup and our own research and analysis from coaching many hundreds of managers.
+At BetterManager, we coach managers using a model derived from these Google studies, additional principles developed at the Harvard Business School and Gallup, and of course our own experience, research, and analysis from successfully coaching many hundreds of managers.